timescale/docs/migrate/playbooks/rds-timescale-pg-dump.md

 migration and to ensure that the resulting database accurately reflects your source database.

 <Highlight type="important">
-This will cause a downtime on applications that depend (write) on the source database.
-The duration of downtime depends on the size of the source database.
+For a consistent migration of data from source to target, your production applications should not be writing to your source database (i.e., they will have to undergo a downtime), otherwise, the data written to the source database after starting the migration process will not be present on the target database.

-For a low-downtime migration solution from AWS RDS Postgres service to Timescale, please refer the following document: TODO Harkishen
+If you want to write to your source database during the migration process, please refer to the [live-migration] playbook.
 </Highlight>

 ### 2.a Migrate database roles from the source to target